 I wrote several months ago about the anniversary of the Oberlin-Wellington Slave Rescue, and the events that transpired in and around the American House.
 I mentioned that William Howk was called into the hotel in his capacity as Justice of the Peace.
 According to his later testimony, recorded in History of the Oberlin-Wellington Rescue (1859), Howk was summoned from the courtroom of the Town House, which “stands south of the hotel ten or twelve rods, on the same side of the public square” (pg.
 39).
 That seems to confirm my original assumption, but does not explain the 1874 map.

 By the early 1880s, Enterprise publisher John Houghton was regularly urging the township trustees to erect a new town hall.
 He believed that the expansion of the village demanded a larger and more impressive civic space.
 “We need rooms for election purposes, and for Fire Department and for public gatherings of all kinds,” he editorialized in 1882.
 It took several more years before plans began to take shape.
 There is actually very little mention in the Enterprise when things finally got underway, and issues published in a critical period of months during the construction process are sadly lost.
-In June, 1885 it was reported that the 1846 building “was sold at auction Monday to W. R. Santley & Co. for $209, that being the highest bid received.
+In June, 1885 it was reported that the building being replaced “was sold at auction Monday to W. R. Santley & Co. for $209, that being the highest bid received.
 The brick building used for a fire engine house was sold to C. W. Horr for $40.
 The town hall will be moved near to the saw mill [Santley’s mill was on Magyar Street], and fitted up for manufacturing purposes.
 We should think the buildings were well sold, the cost of moving either of them being about all they are worth” (6-3-1885, pg.
 5).

 A month later, the township trustees opened construction bids filed with township clerk Noah Huckins.
 The paper reported that the aggregate cost of the project would be a little less than $30,000.
 “The ground was surveyed Saturday evening and the work began today…The building is to be completed, all ready for dedication, Apr.
 1st, ’86” (7-1-1885, pg.
 4).